steeleduncan/cix/Readme.md

 ## Things I would love a PR for

-These are things I'd love to see in Cix, but that I am unlikely to need, and thus do myself
+These are things I'd love to see in Cix, but that I am unlikely to need, and thus do myself, but I'd gladly accept PRs for these

-[ ] **Other code forges** I only have projects on Github and Bitbucket, but i'd gladly accept PRs for these [ ] **Non-flake checks** Personally, I only ever use flakes with nix, but if anyone uses cix for non-flake checks, please let me know how
+[ ] **Other code forges** I only have projects on Github and Bitbucket, but htere are many other code forges it would be great if Cix supported
+[ ] **Non-flake checks** Personally, I only ever use flakes with nix, but there are non-flake approaches I am not familiar with
+[ ] **Non-SSH access** Currently Cix uses the git binary and any SSH credentials available to it to pull commits.
+There are other approaches, and it would be useful to include these

 ## Licence